microshare/microshare.github.io/docs/2/technical/microshare-platform/quick-start.md

 ### F. Data Formatting

-You can set up automated multistep processes to route and transform your data so it’s ready to be consumed by an App or a Dashboard using [The Data Formatting Guide](/docs/2/technical/microshare-platform-advanced/data-formatting/) and automate this task using the [The Data Formatting with Robots Guide](/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots/).
+You can set up automated multi- step processes to route and transform your data so it’s ready to be consumed by an App or a Dashboard using [The Data Formatting Guide](/docs/2/technical/microshare-platform-advanced/data-formatting/) and automate this task using the [The Data Formatting with Robots Guide](/docs/2/technical/microshare-platform-advanced/data-formatting-by-robots/).